-Graduates may take advantage of complimentary enhancement training, provided that currently offered courses are available, and space permits.
-Graduates will be responsible for the cost of materials, if applicable.
-Graduates preparing for new employment may find this a valuable opportunity to update and refine their skills since graduation.
-Students must adhere to all classroom policies.
+Career Services also works with graduates to arrange enhancement training, when necessary.
+Provided that that courses are available, and space permits, graduates may participate in refresher training in their program area.
+Graduates preparing for new employment may find this a valuable opportunity to update and refine their skills if they did not enter the workforce immediately after graduation.
+Students must adhere to all classroom policies when in refresher training.